seankanderson/Docker-for-Windows/readme.md

 ### Installing Docker for Windows
-Use windows 10 or Windows Server 2016.
+Use Windows 10 or Windows Server 2016.
 Be sure to manually check for and apply all OS updates from Microsoft.
 I ran my tests on Windows 10 Pro Fall Creators Update Version 1709 Build 16299.125
 (Hit Windows Key, Type: winver [ENTER] to find version)

 Docker is not compatible with Windows Server 2012 or below.